mehulagg/gitlab/doc/ci/yaml/README.md

 paths for different jobs, you should also set a different `cache:key`.
 Otherwise cache content can be overwritten.

-The `key` parameter defines the affinity of caching between jobs, to have a single cache for all jobs, cache per-job, cache per-branch or any other way that fits your workflow.
+The `key` parameter defines the affinity of caching between jobs.
+You can have a single cache for all jobs, cache per-job, cache per-branch, or any other way that fits your workflow.
 This way, you can fine tune caching, including caching data between different jobs or even different branches.